LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-[Windows-10].md

 ### ⚠️ Make sure you have the latest version of each software mentioned on this page installed on your system.

-To build, run, and maintain a Topaz server, you will need to download and install the following third-party software:
+To build, run, and maintain a LandSandBoat server, you will need to download and install the following third-party software:

 **All of:**
 * [Git for Windows](https://gitforwindows.org/): Accept defaults.